 As with individual tags, particular hand postures (through the identification of two or more tags) - even those that are quite similar in appearance - can be assigned to specific drawing functions in our example application.
 For instance, a region of the canvas can be selected and copied by defining a rectangle area on the canvas by forming two L-shaped selector tools with the thumb and index finger of both hands - the area in between the two L-shaped postures is the selected area (see Figure 5 right).
-To paste this copied area to the other positions on the drawing canvas, the user can simply form the same L-shape, but this time using the thumb and pinkie finger.
-Other postures for copy/paste are feasible, but the major point is that with fiduciary gloves we can easily differentiate postures that are almost identical from a computer vision perspective.
+To paste this copied area to the other positions on the drawing canvas, the user can simply form the same L-shape, but this time using the thumb and pinky finger.